Chapter 742-5 Service Credit

 (5) The number to the right of the decimal derived from the computation described in paragraph (G)(4) of this rule will then be multiplied by thirty, with the number to the left of the decimal representing the number of days purchased; provided, however, that the fund shall round the number of days to the next higher number if the number to the right of the decimal is equal to or greater than .50 and the fund shall round the number of days to the next lower number if the number to the right of the decimal is less than .50.

-(H) For any partial purchase of service credit, the cost of the purchase of such service credit shall be based upon the average monthly contribution for the total period.
+(H) For any partial purchase of service credit, the cost of the purchase of such service credit shall be based upon the monthly contribution for the total period.

 (I) Except as expressly provided by law and for purposes of qualifying for the fund’s benefits, the purchased service credit shall be the equivalent of service credit earned as an active member of the fund provided the fund receives the total amount of the applicable interest and the total amount of the employer and employee contributions due for the amount of service credit being purchased, as if such person was a member of the fund at the time the contributions were made for the service credit being purchased by the member.